Dystrophic lake: Impacts of dystrophication on a lake ecosystem

-The formation of a humic lake via organic runoff has a dramatic effect on the lake ecosystem.
-Chemical composition changes that increase the lake’s acidity make it difficult for fish and other organisms to proliferate.
+The formation of a humic lakes via organic runoff has a dramatic effect on the lake ecosystem.
+Increases in the lake's acidity make it difficult for fish and other organisms to proliferate.
 The quality of the lake for use as drinking water also decreases as the carbon concentration and acidity increase.
 The fish that do adapt to the increased acidity may also not be fit for human consumption, due to the organic pollutants.
-Concentrations and mobility of heavy metals may also be altered as a result of changes in chemical composition of a humic lake.

 Dystrophic lakes and climate change

 Lakes are commonly known to be important sinks in the carbon cycle.
-Due to their high levels of dissolved organic carbon, dystrophic lakes are significantly larger carbon sinks than clear lakes.
-The elevated levels of carbon concentrations in humic lakes are affected by vegetation patterns in the catchment area, the runoff from which is the main source of organic material.
-However, changes in these levels can also be attributed to shifts in precipitation, modifications of soil mineralization rates, reduced sulphate deposition, and changes in temperature.
-All these factors can be affected by changes in climate.
-Contemporary climate change is expected to increase the supply of organic carbon to lakes and therefore change the character of some to the dystrophic one.
+Dystrophic lakes are typically net heterotrophic due to the large amount of bacterial respiration outweighing phytoplankton photosynthesis, meaning that dystrophic lakes are larger carbon sources than clear lakes, emitting carbon into the atmosphere.
+The elevated levels of allochthonous carbon in humic lakes are due to vegetation in the lake and catchment area, the runoff from which is the main source of organic material.
+However, changes in these levels can also be attributed to shifts in precipitation, changing forestry practices, reduced sulphate deposition, and changes in temperature.
+Contemporary climate change is increasing temperature and precipitation in some parts of the world, thus increasing the supply of humic substances to lakes, making them more dystrophic; this process is referred to as "brownification."